jensb/iphoto2xmp/README.md

    => into "TopLevelAlbums/" tag hierarchy
  * export iPhoto's Slideshows, Calendars, Cards, Books at least as keyword collections (to identify which photos were used).
    => into "TopLevelKeepsakes/" tag hierarchy
+ * export Smart Album rules into a separate text file so they can be recreated in the target application

 ## Planned Features (TODO)
 The script *should* (at some point) also do the following.